 As mentioned above, Hilts also opts for a black military peacoat while pulling guys out through the tunnel and escaping the following morning.
-The coat is a pretty typical 10-button double-breasted peacoat with open slash chest pockets on each side and flapped hip pockets below them.
-The rear of the peacoat has a decorative belt attached to two buttons.
-Hilts wears his buttoned up to the neck.
+The coat is a pretty typical 10-button double-breasted reefer coat with slanted chest pockets and flapped hip pockets.
+The back of the peacoat has a double-buttoned belt.

 Finally, during his escape, Hilts commandeers a Nazi uniform from a sloppy Heer infantryman.
 He takes the soldier’s tunic, trousers, and helmet.
 After making it near the Swiss border, Hilts ditches the uniform and – luckily for him – still has his own pants on underneath.
 Those Polish summers must be really cold!